 The Internal Audit Function is independent from any operational functions and its role is to assess the adequacy and effectiveness of the internal control and risk management systems, as well as, the effectiveness of other elements of the system of governance.
-The Internal Audit Function undertakes planned reviews of the Company's processes and their implementation and reports its findings as well as material breaches to the Audit Committee.
+The Internal Audit Function undertakes planned reviews of the Company's processes and their implementation and reports its findings as well as material breaches to the Audit Committee to which it has direct access.

-B.1.2 Material changes in the system of governance during 2018
+B.1.2 Material changes in the system of governance during 2022

-During the year 2018 the following changes in the Company's governance system took place:
+During the year 2022 the following changes in the Company's governance system took place: